kizhikevich/kizhikevich.github.io/index.md

 * Torrey Pines High School English Department Recognition Award for Achievement, Dedication, and Excellence (awarded to 4 students out of the 2020 senior year class of about 650 students)
 * Torrey Pines High School Falcon Alumni Scholar (awarded to 2 students)

-Under my leadership (Editor-in-Chief 2019-2020) for the Journal of Youths in Science:
+Under my leadership (Editor-in-Chief 2019-2020) for the *Journal of Youths in Science*:

 * 2018 American Scholastic Press Association, First Place with Special Merit
 * 2018 American Scholastic Press Association, Outstanding Overall Art